Thermal Conductivity Paper Database

 A numerical study on the theoretical accuracy of film thermal conductivity using transient plane source method

 Currently, there is no research into the accuracy of the transient plane source (TPS) method for measuring the thermal conductivity of thin films.
-The purpose of this study is to use numerical simulation to determine the accuracy of thermal conductivity measurements of thin films, with ...
+The purpose of this study is to use numerical simulation to determine the accuracy of thermal conductivity measurements of thin films, with the TPS method.
+The values produced from the TPS method closely resembled those of the numerical simulation.
+The deviations from the numerical model were caused ...

 Author(s): , , , , ,